-In regard to Christ's suffering and death, the prophet stated he would be rejected by most people (Isaiah 53:1, 3), considered a criminal (53:12), and ultimately be tortured (50:6, 52:14 - 15).
+In regard to Christ's suffering and death, Isaiah stated he would be rejected by most people (Isaiah 53:1, 3), considered a criminal (53:12), and ultimately be tortured (50:6, 52:14 - 15).
 He also prophesied Jesus would willingly offer his sinless life to suffer and die for our sins, and his sacrifice would make possible not only our physical and spiritual healing but also our salvation (chapter 53).
-Lastly, although given the death penalty as a criminal, the Messiah would be buried among the wealthy (53:8 - 9).

 Jesus himself quoted the prophet near the start of his public ministry and stated he was the fulfillment of his words (see Isaiah 61:1 - 2 and Luke 4:18 - 21).
-One at least two occasions the Lord criticized some religious leaders by stating they fulfilled prophecies written by the prophet (see Matthew 13:14 - 15, 15:7 - 9).
+One at least two occasions the Lord criticized some religious leaders by stating they fulfilled prophecies written by the prophet during his life (see Matthew 13:14 - 15, 15:7 - 9).